KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 share-img: "http://kevinmarquette.github.io/img/share-img/2018-08-04-Powershell-Standard-Library-Binary-Module.png"
 ---

 I recenty had an idea for module that I wanted to implement as a binary module.
 I have yet to create one using the [PowerShell Standard Library](https://github.com/PowerShell/PowerShellStandard) so this felt like a good opportunity.
 I was able to use the [Creating a cross-platform binary module with the .NET Core command-line interface tools](https://github.com/PowerShell/PowerShell/blob/master/docs/cmdlet-example/command-line-simple-example.md) guide to create this module without any roadblocks.
-We are going to walk that same process and I'll add a little extra comentary along the way.
+We are going to walk that same process and I'll add a little extra commentary along the way.

 <!--more-->